 How to get there: Take the train or catch a taxi to Hapjeong Station and take Exit 3.
 Turn right and walk down the nearest road – Yanghwa-ro 8-gil – and you should see the sign for Bau House on the ground floor window of the building, or you can use this accurate map.

-(Bau House has recently moved so there are a unupdated maps floating, like the one on Eat Your Kimchi.
-I learnt this the hard way after spending two-days searching for the new location!)
+(Bau House has recently moved so there are a lot of outdated maps around, like the one on Eat Your Kimchi.
+I learnt this the hard way after spending two days searching for the new location!)

 Where to stay in Seoul: I stayed at the Millennium Seoul Hilton.
 Like any Hilton, they offer a comfortable, spacious room with some of the best beds on the market.
 Furthermore, through the Hilton Honors program, I earn Qantas Frequent Flyer points for my stays and – as a gold member – I was upgraded at check-in, complimentary WiFi and breakfast, and had access to the Executive lounge during my stay.

 What really won me over was the location of the Millennium Seoul Hilton.
 Located a short walk from Namdaemun, Namsan and the Namdaemun Gate, as well as plenty of cafes and shops.

 If you stay at the Millennium Seoul Hilton, make sure your taxi doesn’t take you to the Grand Seoul Hilton which is located on the other side of town.
 I made the mistake and it was quite a costly one.